lucianopereira86/NetCore3-Swagger/README.md

 ![netcore01](/docs/netcore01.JPG)

-Choose .Net Core Web Application:
+Choose ASP.Net Core Web Application:

 ![netcore02](/docs/netcore02.JPG)

-Name the project and configure the source folder:
+Name the project and configure the local path:

 ![netcore03](/docs/netcore03.JPG)

-Select an empty .Net Core project, uncheck the HTTPS and Docker support options.
+Select an empty .Net Core project and uncheck the HTTPS and Docker support options:

 ![netcore04](/docs/netcore04.JPG)

-Create a folder named "Controllers" and add into it a class named "TestController" with an async method:
+After the solution be compiled, create a folder named "Controllers" and add into it a class named "TestController" with an async method:

 ![netcore07](/docs/netcore07.JPG)